WhiteflagProtocol/whiteflag-api/docs/md/fennel.md

 * `traceRawTransaction`: whether to show each individual transaction when the loglevel is set to `6` (trace); default is `false` because this results in massive logging

-To send and receive Whiteflag messages, the API must be connected to a Fennel parachain node exposing the [Substrate RPC](https://docs.substrate.io/build/remote-procedure-calls/) interface.
+To send and receive Whiteflag messages, the API must be connected to a Fennel parachain node exposing the [Substrate/Polkadot RPC interface](https://docs.polkadot.com/develop/toolkit/parachains/rpc-calls/) interface.
 These parameters are used to configure the connection:

 * `rpcTimeout`: the timeout for an RPC request in milliseconds; the default is `10000`